 On many evenings we giggled over the cattle in our side yard.
 For those growing up in this area, none of this would be exciting.
 But for us, we loved every moment.

 We dined in only a few restaurants but thoroughly enjoyed cooking our meals at “home” with the vast array of foodstuffs we hadn’t had access to in a long time.
 Even a trip to the supermarket was a delightful experience.

 |The museum has a wide array of well-preserved antiques indigenous to the area.|

 This stay provided the best access we ever had to delicious fish and seafood, most of which we purchased at our front door from dear friend and fish guy, John.
 Tom had a chance to have the finest fish and chips he’d ever had by a short drive to John and wife Theresa’s takeaway seafood shop in Carna, Flaherty’s Seafood.

 |A Connemara pony, unique to the area.|

-We met wonderful people everywhere we went, including Eileen, our property owner, Ann, our house cleaner, and the fine people at every shop, restaurant and stop along the way.
+We met beautiful people everywhere we went, including Eileen, our property owner, Ann, our house cleaner, and the fine people at every shop, restaurant, and stop along the way.